sanghviharshit/script.kodi.lifx.ambilight/README.md

 - System -> Settings -> Add-ons -> Enabled add-ons -> Services -> Lifx Ambilight
 - Configure available settings.

+## Settings for specific Use cases

+**I have 3 (color/white) ceiling bulbs, 2 color bulbs behind the TV in my living room, and 4 more bulbs in my bedroom/bathroom.
+Would it be possible to set it up so that the 3 ceiling bulbs would dim (theater mode), use the 2 color lamps behind TV as ambilight, and don't use the 4 bulbs in bedroom/bathroom at all?**

+  - From your lifx app
+    1. Add the 3 ceiling bulbs to a separate group (e.g. theater)
+    2. Add the 2 color lamps behind TV to a separate group (e.g. ambilight)
+  - Now from addon settings
+    1. In the main settings, select the mode as Ambilight mode and enable for group of lights instead of All lights and use the group name from previous steps (e.g. ambilight lamps).
+    2. In the Ambilight settings - enable Dim before playback for group of lights and use appropriate group name (e.g. theater).

 ## Issues

 **Raspberry Pi users:**